DviadFer/web-auto-screenshot/README.md

 Run `node index.js` in the console, pointing at the root directory of the repository.

+You can customize your website links within the array of `url.json` and width resolutions in `resolution.json`.

 It will create an `images` folder where it will store all the screenshots in subdirectories named with the specified resolutions.
-Check the comments in `index.js` for more information.
+Check the comments in `index.js` and `tool.js` inside resources folder for more information.

 > :heavy_check_mark: Open an issue if you need to raise any doubts or suggestions.